analogdevicesinc/doctools/docs/docs_guidelines.rst

    cat imported.txt | fold -sw 80 > imported.rst

-The header divide ("`---`" shall be either 80 characters wide or end at the title character, that means, this is also valid:
+The header divider "``---``" shall be either 80 characters wide or end at the title character, that means, this is also valid:

 .. code::